WeHaus/WeHaus_NodeJS_Client/README.md

 # Hi!

 Welcome to our NodeJS and API Client Repo.
-Here you'll find all the information you need to deploy your new IoT Device or App
+Here you'll find all the information you need to get up and running your devices or app to interact with our WeHaus Cloud Service.

 **Follow us on the web:**